 Tune-book of Newly Composed Irish Tunes

 Áine self-published this book so that all her recorded tunes would be available to anyone interested in learning a new tune.
-It has the 23 tunes from The Tunes Foundry as well as the 30 tunes from The Tunes Foundry 2.
+It has the 23 tunes from the album The Tunes Foundry as well as the 30 tunes from The Tunes Foundry 2.